open-cloud/xos/docs/tutorials/basic_synchronizer.md

       level: DEBUG
 ```

-This tells the synchronizer framework in a running system where
+This tells the synchronizer framework in a running container where
 to fine the configuration parameters specific to HelloWorld.
+By
+convention, we use `/opt/xos`.

 ## Define Models